GraphCare: Enhancing Healthcare Predictions with Personalized Knowledge Graphs: Experiments

 \subsection{Experimental Results}

-As demonstrated in Table \ref{tb:perf_compare}, the \method framework consistently outperforms existing baselines across all prediction tasks for both MIMIC-III and MIMIC-IV datasets.
-For example, when combined with \texttt{BAT}, \method exceeds StageNet's best result by $+8\%$ in AUROC for mortality prediction on MIMIC-III.
-Within our \method framework, our proposed \texttt{BAT} GNN consistently outperforms GAT and GIN, underlining the effectiveness of the bi-attention mechanism.
-The improvement is less pronounced on MIMIC-IV than on MIMIC-III (e.g., +2.0\% versus +5.3\% average AUPRC improvement for the readmission prediction).
-This smaller margin may be due to MIMIC-IV's richer dataset providing the baselines with more patients and more features per patient for learning, as shown in Table \ref{tb:ehr_stat_table}.
-In the following, we will analyze the effects of incorporating the personalized KG and our proposed \texttt{BAT} in detail.
-The ablation study of bi-attention is placed in Appendix \ref{ap:bi_attn_ablation}.
+As demonstrated in Table \ref{tb:perf_compare}, \textsc{GraphCare} consistently outperforms existing baselines across all prediction tasks for both MIMIC-III and MIMIC-IV datasets.
+For example, when combined with BAT, \textsc{GraphCare} exceeds StageNet's best result by +14.3\% in AUROC for mortality prediction on MIMIC-III.
+Within our \textsc{GraphCare} framework, our proposed BAT GNN consistently performs the best, underlining the effectiveness of the bi-attention mechanism.
+In the following, we analyze the effects of incorporating the personalized KG and our proposed BAT in detail.